UniqueBot1/UniqueBot/README.md

 daliy or weekly updates on the bot

-Credits to Twentysix26 for some code on the bot
+Credits to Twentysix26 for some code in the bot